1. I saw your Captains Course Advertisement, tell me about the course.

 2. What's in the course, what do I learn?

-General, Navigation Plotting, and Deck General/Safety.
+General, Navigation Plotting, Deck General, and Deck Safety/Environmental Protection.

 The Rules of the Road module covers both Inland and International Rules